jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

-Following successful infection, Dridex will collect and deliver banking information, credit card data, credentials, and additional sensitive data found on the victims computer to its
+Following successful infection, Dridex will collect and deliver banking information, credit card data, credentials, and additional sensitive data found on the victims’ computer to its’
 C\&C servers.
 Other variants include a crypto\- currency wallet credential stealing mechanism.
-On several occasions the Dridex infection infrastructure has also been used to spread other financial malwarespyware such as
+On several occasions the Dridex infection infrastructure has also been used to spread other financial malware/spyware such as
 TrickBot and Emotet, sharing the same droppers or dropping each other as a secondary payload. is a sophisticated banking malware that targets